-Gradually over the last 30 years with modern changes to ancient lifestyles,many weavers in Turkey have lost their hereditary skills.
+Over the last 40 years with modern changes,many weavers in Turkey have lost their hereditary skills.

-As nomads no longer live in tents, there is no need to weave carpets,and kilims and the functional items for daily use, so traditional weavers often purchase machine made carpets instead.
+As nomads no longer live traditionally in tents, there is no need to weave carpets,and kilims or the functional items for daily use,

-The beautiful traditions of woven functional items such as donkey bags and storage bags as well as those carpets made for traditional occasions, are now often treasures that are rapidly disappearing even from the most specialised shops and carpet dealers’ collections.
+The beautiful tradition of weaving functional items such as donkey bags and storage bags as well as those carpets made for traditional occasions, is now rapidly disappearing even from the most specialised shops and collections.

 However,with the help of the excellent research into natural dyes from projects like DOBAG in Turkey, and an increased awareness of the need to keep this art form alive, specialist weaving projects that produce carpets with ancient designs and natural dyes now exist in many regions in Turkey.The success of this revival means that many new rugs of the highest quality,and recapture the beauty and subtlety of many older woven treasures.